Attack on Altena Farm: The Raid

-Having established a presence in the nearby Chiweshe Tribal Trust Territory, a cadre of Zimbabwe African National Liberation Army (ZANLA) insurgents armed with AK-47s, hand grenades, and at least one light machine gun (most likely an RPD) trekked about six miles to reach Altena.
+Having established a presence in the nearby Chiweshe Tribal Trust Territory, a group of Zimbabwe African National Liberation Army (ZANLA) insurgents armed with AK-47s, hand grenades, and at least one light machine gun (most likely an RPD) trekked about six miles to reach Altena.
 A list of white farmers in the Centenary district was drawn up and de Borchgrave was marked for elimination due to his poor reputation among black farmworkers.
 Farmers known for their popularity in the workforce were also identified and removed from the list of potential targets.
-Cadre leader Rex Nhongo planned to carry out the attack and observe follow-up operations carried out by the Rhodesian Security Forces.
+The group's leader, Rex Nhongo, planned to carry out the attack and observe follow-up operations carried out by the Rhodesian Security Forces.

 Around three o'clock that morning, the guerrillas cut the telephone lines and laid a land mine in the driveway.
 Nhongo undertook a reconnaissance of the farmhouse before the attack commenced.
 Each insurgent then expended at least two magazines of ammunition apiece at the structure.
 Hand grenades were also thrown.
 Despite the damage caused to the structure, only de Borchgrave's eight-year-old daughter Jane was injured.

 Deducing that Nhongo may have mined the driveway, de Borchgrave set off on foot to seek assistance.
 The insurgents retreated, burning down what they believed to be a white-owned store during the withdrawal.
 Rex Nhongo was later stopped and questioned by some members of the British South Africa Police, but as his identity documents were in order and he had concealed his weapons, he was not detained.